 - Click the "Download" button; save the file; and double-click it to install it.

-- If you have any difficulty with this process, call Customer Support 8-7995 for assistance.
+- If you have any difficulty with this process, call the Jayhawk Tech Clinic (IT Help Desk) at 913-945-9999 option 2, for assistance.

 If you need to edit a .pdf file (including one that you've created with a Microsoft Office product), you need Adobe Acrobat.